kāmahi that flowers red in mountain forest

 - Main Threats

 - Habitat loss from land clearance is the primary threat.
 Browsing by introduced possums and deer.
-Climate change affecting forest habitats.
+Climate change affects forest habitats.
 No significant pest or disease issues other than possums.

 - Population